joelewisnotts-cmd/JoeLewisCV/Joe Lewis Global Engineering Leader CV Markdown.md

 - Oversaw complex data transfers, vendor integrations, and BI platforms
 - Coordinated 50+ Agile squads with a standardised transition framework
 - Managed vendor budgets exceeding £1M
-- Led four SRE squads, delivering measurable operational efficiency gains
+- Led four application support and platform squads operating in SRE principles, delivering measurable operational efficiency gains
 - Implemented advanced automation with Jenkins pipelines
 - Maintained compliance with US and UK regulatory standards
 - Delivered resiliency across data centre and public cloud infrastructures

+I started at CapitalOne as Service Transition Manager, then became a Technical Programme Manager, finishing for the last 4 years as Head of Application Operations

 ---